Soft skills for freshers are the hidden advantage that boost career success from day one.

 Key Takeaway:

 Success in your first job isn’t just about what you know.
 It’s about how you work with people, manage yourself, and adapt to challenges.
+Mastering these 7 soft skills will set you apart from day one.

 Make Your Move